Modestus Amutse

-Modestus Tshitumbe Amutse (born 22 July 1967 in Oshikuku, Omusati Region) is a Namibian politician, who served as a Deputy Minister of Information, Communication and Technology from 9 February 2024 to 21 March 2025.
+Modestus Tshitumbe Amutse (born 22 July 1967 in Oshikuku, Omusati Region) is a Namibian politician, Currently serving as Minister of Industries, Mines and Energy as of 2 December 2025.
+He previously served as a Deputy Minister of Information, Communication and Technology from 9 February 2024 to 21 March 2025.

 Career

 Before becoming a politician, Amutse served as a freelance journalist at the Namibia Broadcasting Corporation (NBC).
 He also served as an Oshikuku Constituency Councilor for 10 years and Chairperson of Omusati Regional Council (2015 – 2020) respectively.
 His leadership extended nationally as Chairperson of the National Trust Fund (2018-2019).
 Prior becoming the Deputy Minister of Information and Communication Technology, Amutse is serving as a Member of the National Assembly (2020-2025).

 Interests

 His legislative interests lies in information communication technology and how it enhance governance.

-As a parliamentarian, Amutse advocated for proper use of social media and cautioned citizens against the abuse of social media to spread false and malicious information designed to mislead the public.
-One of the notable motion he brought forward in the parliament was the introduction of a framework seeks to provide free wifi access to all Namibians.

 Amutse is also the author of the book titled: Omithitu nomakuya ga ka nale.

 Education

 Amutse's qualifications range from MBA-ESAMI- 2016; FCIS-ICCSA- 2006; Public Governance (Hons) -2018- ICSA; MA in Communication – IUA -2016.